 For those of you just joining us, The Smith Manoeuvre is a Canadian wealth strategy that utilizes a home equity loan to invest in income producing assets.
 The result is a tax deductible loan and portfolio that increases as you pay down your mortgage.

 Onto the portfolio.
 It seems that this past month, the Canadian markets have taken off again and have even reached new highs.
 The new highs made by the index were mostly due to RIMM and POT and would have been even higher if the financials took off.

 In terms of trading, there weren’t any new positions initiated, but there have been a few additions to existing holdings RY, PWF, MFC, TRP

 |Stock||Symbol||Shares||Avg Buy Price||Total||Div/Share||Avg Yield|

 As you can see, the portfolio is still heavily concentrated in financials with a sprinkle of utilities.
 This lack of diversity is inevitable when investing in Canadian dividend paying stocks.

 The stock that I currently have my eye on is AGF Management (T-AGF.B) which is a mutual funds management company and sports a current dividend yield of 4.50%.
 It is currently on the dividend achievers list with a stock price that seems to be beaten up.
 I’ll have to do more research as to why it “appears” so cheap.
-Anyone have any ideas?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Anyone have any ideas?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).